yangyugit/self-care_problems_classification/README.md

 Files:

-folder SCADI-Dataset contains the children's self-care problems data.
+-folder SCADI-Dataset contains the children's self-care problems data.

-folder dim-XX contains the extracted XX dimensions of features.
+-folder dim-XX contains the extracted XX dimensions of features.
 Ex. dim-20 represents the folder containing the extracted 20 dimensions of features.

-data_view.py presents the statistic information.
+-data_view.py presents the statistic information.

-ablation_experiment.py is the python code of ablation experiment.
+-ablation_experiment.py is the python code of ablation experiment.